isabella232/document-services.en/help/usecases/jobposting.md

   const executionContext = PDFToolsSdk.ExecutionContext.create(credentials);
 ```

-Now, go back to writing code in our request handler at the comment in our `router.post` block.
+Now, go back to writing code in the request handler at the comment in the `router.post` block.
 Start by converting the document to PDF.

 ```
   const createPdfOperation = PDFToolsSdk.CreatePDF.Operation.createNew();